Domestic Assault Lawyer in Minneapolis, Minnesota

 - The second offense involves the intentional infliction or attempt to inflict bodily harm on a family or household member.
 This covers a wide range of physical actions, from hitting and pushing to more severe forms of physical violence.

 In Minnesota, domestic assault is typically charged as a misdemeanor.
 However, the legal consequences can escalate significantly with repeat offenses.
 If an individual has a prior conviction for domestic assault, subsequent charges can be elevated to gross misdemeanors or even felonies.
-Understanding the seriousness of these charges and their potential impact on your life is crucial, and seeking the guidance of our experienced domestic violence attorney can help you navigate the legal process and protect your rights.
+Understanding the seriousness of these charges and their potential impact on your life is crucial, and seeking the guidance of our experienced domestic violence lawyer in Minneapolis can help you navigate the legal process and protect your rights.

 Components of Domestic Assault in MN